techmatlock/c0524-code-solutions/react-forms/react-forms-quiz-notes.md

 - Which style do you prefer?

-I like controlled since you can validate the inputs with the onChange prop without having to submit the form.
+I like controlled since you can validate the inputs with the onChange handler without having to submit the form.

 - What two props must you pass to an input for it to be "controlled"?